 Because theres no specific code for a retrograde pyelogram, you have to use 52005, says Oliver.
 Almost all of the commercial plans pay better for this code than Medicare does, Oliver notes.

-The urologist performs a retrograde pyelogram in the hospital with a radiologist present to interpret the results.
+Example 2: The urologist performs a retrograde pyelogram in the hospital with a radiologist present to interpret the results.
 In this case, the urologist would bill 52005 only.
-Example 3:

-The urologist performs a retrograde pyelogram in his office or surgicenter using physician- owned equipment and a technician.
+Example 3: The urologist performs a retrograde pyelogram in his office or surgicenter using physician- owned equipment and a technician.
 Bill 52005 and 74420, with no modifiers.
 In this case the urologist gets the full amount for the radiology service because he owns the equipment and pays the technician as well as interprets the results.
 This would be the least common situation.
-Tip: You can be reimbursed for a surgical tray (A4550) when coding 52005, notes Kent.